Cornerback24/Blender-NLA-Midi-Copier/README.md

         * Generate keyframes based on note length in frames
     * Velocity
         * Generate keyframes based on note velocity
+* CC Type:
+    * The CC Controller to generate keyframes from
 * Load min and max keyframe values:
     * Sets the Min and Max notes or Map to min and Map to max values to the minimum and maximum values found in the selected midi track.
 (This is the button next to note property.)